chipchaderez/ovirt-disaster-recovery-tool/README.md

 ## USAGE

 > *Before starting to recover the old oVirt setup, please make sure that the new oVirt engine is up and running
-> and it contains an active Data Center.*
+> and it contains an active data center.*

 After ovirt-engine-sdk-python is installed, run disaster-recovery-tool.py from the project home folder to start:
 ![run python script](/sources/run_python.png)